Stuycs-K/project03-final-10-mashuryana/PROPOSAL.md

 # Technical Details:

 Monsters will be handled by child processes.
-Their behavior will consist of .......

 The grid display will be stored in shared memory; locations of traps, treasures, and monsters will be randomized at the beginning only then saved throughout the duration of the game.

 Signals will detect when a treasure is accessed, a player connects/disconnects a "server," a trap is set off.

 Sockets (for connection between different machines) will allow players to join the same "server."
-Max of 2 players in one "server"?
+Max of 2 players in one "server."

 Each unit/room's supply of treasure will be handled by semaphores to allow each player access at a time and with real-time inventory increases/decreases.